wais-mus/Product-preview-componant/README.md

 # Portfolio
-This is my web portfolio
+This is a file to make accessing my projects easier.